C0ZEN/Cogeo/CONTRIBUTING.md

 ### Next link

-You should add a lin kto the next chapter on each page except the last one.
+You should add a link to the next chapter on each page except the last one.
-Just copy/past and edit this link.
+Just copy/past then edit this link.

 ```
 <a href="{{ site.baseUrl }}front-end/account/" class="btn btn-green">Chapitre suivant: Compte</a>